TeriAnn's Guide to Aladdin Mantle Lamps

 Smoke bell was used on all hanging lamps from model 1 through 6.

-Wall bracket used on model 1 through 4 lamps.
+Wall bracket used on model 1 through early 4 lamps.
 Note the ring is nonadjustable like the model 23 deluxe bracket.
 The difference being the pattern stamped into the early ring.

 The chimney used on Model 1 lamps were a ball type with the wick adjustor knob logo painted near the base.